joomla-projects/joomla-cypress/tests/README.md

 ```
 No additional configuration is needed, as the parameters
 are set within `joomla-cypress` Cypress configuration.
+No Joomla installation is required,
+if you first run the entire test suite or the `joomla.cy.js` test spec.

 > [!NOTE]
 > The custom command `installJoomlaMultilingualSite` deletes the Joomla `installation` folder.